wallter/laravel-ai-code-analysis/docs/aider/GUIDELINES.md

 ---

 ## 0. TLDR;
-- Always respond in English.
+- ALWAYS respond in English.
 - DO NOT CREATE or use an `app/Console/Kernel.php`, commands are auto-discovered by laravel v11
 - Use Laravel collections when possible.
+- When generating code ensure that
+  - closing brackets of functions, classes, try/catch blocks, etc are in place
+  - PHP files have a "<?php" on the first line

 ---